adaltas/node-csv-docs/src/md/parse/options/encoding.md

 ## Default behavior

+The list of [available supported encoding in Node.js](https://github.com/nodejs/node/blob/master/lib/buffer.js) is available inside its source code.
+At the time of this writing, it includes 'utf8', 'ucs2', 'utf16le', 'latin1', 'ascii', 'base64', 'hex'.

 The default encoding in Node.js is UTF-8.
 When using UTF-8, you do not need to specify anything.

 When an alternative encoding is used, it can be discovered with the [BOM](/parse/options/bom/) (byte order mark) present at the begining of the input data or it can be defined with this option.